 We need now to introduce $B$ integration variables $\mathbf{x}=(x_1,...,x_B)$ to switch the delta functions to their integral representation as

 where we assumed the property $\lim_{H \to \infty}\sum_i^H f(\mathbf{\xi_i})/H=\langle f(\mathbf{\xi})\rangle_{\xi} $.

-Physically speaking, the log-density of the states quantifies the constrained entropy $S(\mathbf{m})$ and can now be evaluated trough saddle point integration because of the factor $H$ in the exponent of its integral representation above.
-Strictly speaking, we calculate only the leading term of the density of states, which however is the only retaining statistical meaning in the thermodynamic limit and is given by the maximum over $\mathbf{x}$ of $S(\mathbf{x},\mathbf{m})$, the latter being
+Physically speaking, the log-density of the states quantifies the constrained entropy $S(\mathbf{m})$ and can be evaluated through saddle point integration because of the factor $H$ in the exponent of its integral representation above.
+Strictly speaking, we calculate only the leading term of the density of states, which is the one retaining statistical meaning in the thermodynamic limit and it is given by the maximum over $\mathbf{x}$ of $S(\mathbf{x},\mathbf{m})$, the latter being